 If an intangible asset is believed to exist, the next question is what amount should be associated with it.
-GAAP limit this figure to historical cost.
+GAAP limits this figure to historical cost.
 Depending on the situation, there are several cost factors that should be considered:

-- Costs paid to purchase the right or ability.
+- Costs paid to purchase the right or ability

-- Costs to obtain basic knowledge to create an ability (research).
+- Costs to obtain basic knowledge to create an ability (research)

-- Costs to obtain knowledge relating to using the ability (development).
+- Costs to obtain knowledge relating to using the ability (development)

-- Costs to obtain legal protection for the right or ability.
+- Costs to obtain legal protection for the right or ability

-- Costs to maintain legal protection for the right or ability.
+- Costs to maintain legal protection for the right or ability

 Because the costs of categories 1, 4, and 5 usually involve external transactions, judgments are more easily made about them than about categories 2 and 3.

-- Purchased identifiable intangibles.
+- Purchased identifiable intangibles

-- Purchased unidentifiable intangibles.
+- Purchased unidentifiable intangibles

-- Internally generated identifiable intangibles.
+- Internally generated identifiable intangibles

-- Internally generated unidentifiable intangibles.
+- Internally generated unidentifiable intangibles

-Cost includes all amounts paid to obtain and protect the right or ability.
+Cost includes all amounts paid to obtain and protect the right or ability

-|Recognize asset only when acquired with other identifiable assets.
+|Recognize asset only when acquired with other identifiable assets

-Cost equals excess of total paid over fair values of identifiable assets.
+Cost equals excess of total paid over fair values of identifiable assets

-|Internally generated||Recognize asset.
+|Internally generated||Recognize asset

-Cost includes only amounts paid to protect the right or ability.
+Cost includes only amounts paid to protect the right or ability

-|Do not recognize asset.|
+|Do not recognize asset|

 Purchased Identifiable Intangibles

-There are no significant accounting problems related to purchased identifiable intangible assets that are not also encountered for tangible assets.
-For example, when a patent was acquired by the Sample Company by giving 10,000 shares of its $10 par value common stock known to be worth S18 per share, this journal entry would be made:
+For example, if a patent is acquired by Sample Company by giving 10,000 shares of its $10 par value common stock known to be worth S18 per share, the following journal entry is:

 If a defense of a patent against infringement is successful, the net cost incurred should be capitalized because it will benefit future periods.
-For example, if $30,000 of legal fees were incurred, the following journal entry would be made:
+For example, if $30,000 of legal fees are incurred, the following journal entry would be made:

 Purchased Unidentifiable Intangibles

-Because goodwill cannot be separated from a firm, it is not possible for a buyer to acquire it without also acquiring the firm.
+Since goodwill cannot be separated from a firm, it is not possible for a buyer to acquire it without also acquiring the firm.
 The cost of goodwill equals the excess of the total purchase price over the fair values of the tangible and identifiable intangible assets.

 The fair values of the purchased identifiable assets were:

-The cost of the goodwill is ($3,000,000 — $2,450,000) or $550,000.
+The cost of goodwill is $3,000,000 less $2,450,000, which equals $550,000.
 Sample Company would record the transaction with this journal entry:

 The difference should be treated when the fair value of the identifiable assets exceeds the total cost paid.